DataDog/integrations-core/docs/developer/process/agent-release/pre-release.md

 4. [Tag](#tag) the branch with the new bumped version `<MAJOR>.<MINOR>.0-rc.<RC_NUM>`.

-5. After the release has been made, make a PR to `master` with the updates to changelog, [agent release requirements](https://github.com/DataDog/integrations-core/blob/master/requirements-agent-release.txt), and `__about__.py` of the integrations that were released on the release branch.
+5. After the release has been made, make a PR to `master` with the updates to `CHANGELOG.md`, [agent release requirements](https://github.com/DataDog/integrations-core/blob/master/requirements-agent-release.txt), and `__about__.py` of the integrations that were released on the release branch.